 To top it all off there’s usually a threat behind his words, because when you don’t give in to an abusive man he get you back for it before long.
 The punishment may be that he’s cold or mean to you for days to come because he didn’t get his way, or he may ruin plans that were important to you, or he may break things or get violent.
 He doesn’t have to say what it is he’s threatening to do; the past has already taught you what kinds of punishments he’s likely to use against you when he’s really mad.
 That’s the way life with an abusive partner is.

-You can’t change your abusive partner, but you can stop blaming yourself for the effects of his actions.
+Ultimately, you can’t change your abusive partner, but you can stop blaming yourself for the effects of his actions.
 You can’t make him stop, but do your best to at least silence that critic that has taken up residence in your own head.
 You don’t deserve to be blamed.

 thank you so much for this insight. i am having a lot of trouble working out if i am being overly dramatic and blaming him for all problems or if he really could be controlling. he is very mild mannered and gentle in public. has never ever been physically violent. but the word relentless – i complained to him a few times that he’s just relentless in his criticism of me, always after me, never lets me put one toe out of line. reading you use that word shocked me